Champions League final moved from Saint Petersburg after Russian invasion of Ukraine | DW | 25.02.2022

 While Western governments called for the final to be moved, several members of the European Parliament also wrote to UEFA President Aleksander Ceferin urging the European football governing body to "terminate cooperation" with Russian gas giant Gazprom.

-After Vladimir Putin's full-scale invasion of Ukraine began, pressure mounted on UEFA to act, which led to them calling an extraordinary meeting of its Executive Commitee on Friday morning.
+After Vladimir Putin's full-scale invasion of Ukraine began, pressure mounted on UEFA to act, which led to them calling an extraordinary meeting of its Executive Committee on Friday morning.

 "The UEFA Executive Committee decided to relocate the final of the 2021/22 UEFA Men's Champions League from Saint Petersburg to Stade de France in Saint-Denis," it said.
 "The game will be played as initially scheduled on Saturday 28 May at 21:00 CET."